Unvortex Lattice and Topological Defects in Rigidly Rotating Multicomponent Superfluids

+and contains no explicit dependence on $F$.
 As velocity measures the change in position over time, it was also rescaled to account for the rescaling of lengths.
-This resulting rescaled velocity field is independent of $F$.
-The energy, which is rescaled by $\tilde{E}=F^{-1}E$ to account for the rescaling of lengths, becomes
+The energy, which is similarly rescaled by $\tilde{E}=F^{-1}E$, becomes

-Contrary to the original energy \eqref{eq:eneF}, the rescaled energy functional exhibits a remarkably simple dependence on $F$.
-Surprisingly, the important term in the large $F$ limit is the kinetic one.
-Deviations from a state minimizing this term result in a high energetic cost, implying that the condensate rotates rigidly by having a rescaled velocity field of $\tilde{\mathbf{v}}=\mathbf{\boldsymbol{\omega}}\times\tilde{\mathbf{r}}$, also indicating $\mathbf{v}=\mathbf{\boldsymbol{\omega}}\times\mathbf{r}$.
-A previous proposal to realize rigidly-rotating superfluids involves the use of spin-orbit coupling \citep{Diffused vorticity and moment of inertia of a spin-orbit coupled Bose-Einstein condensate}.
+As we will use only the rescaled quantities, we omit the tilde symbol in subsequent equations.
+Unlike the original energy functional \eqref{eq:eneF}, the rescaled energy functional exhibits a remarkably simple dependence on $F$.
+After rescaling, it is clear that the dominant term in the large-$F$ limit is the kinetic one.
+Deviations from a state minimizing this term result in a high energetic cost, implying that the condensate rotates rigidly, such that $\mathbf{v}=\mathbf{\boldsymbol{\omega}}\times\mathbf{r}$.
+A previous proposal to realize rigidly-rotating superfluids involves the use of spin-orbit coupling \citep{Diffused=000020vorticity=000020and=000020moment=000020of=000020inertia=000020of=000020a=000020spin-orbit=000020coupled=000020Bose-Einstein=000020condensate}.
 Our study predicts a natural occurrence of this phenomenon in large-$F$ spinor condensates.

-The vorticity $\boldsymbol{\nabla}\times\mathbf{v}$ for rigid rotation is a constant, $2\mathbf{\boldsymbol{\omega}}$, resulting in a constant right-hand side of the Mermin-Ho relation \eqref{eq:mermin} as well.
-As mentioned, this expression is proportional to the Jacobian of the mapping $\mathbf{r}\rightarrow\hat{\mathbf{n}}\left(\mathbf{r}\right)$, implying that this mapping must be \emph{area-preserving} (up to a positive scaling factor of $2m\omega/\hbar F$).
-This Jacobian is also proportional to the Skyrmionic charge density of the system \citep{Vortices in multicomponent Bose=002013Einstein condensates,Solitons and instantons,Skyrmions in condensed matter}, where the Skyrmionic charge $Q$ is the number of times the sphere is covered by the mapping.
-From this perspective, the area-preserving map describes a system uniformly charged with Skyrmionic charge.

-\selectlanguage{english} As we shall see shortly, any area-preserving mapping, or more generally, any surjective (covering) mapping from the plane to the sphere, must have defects.
-These defects can appear in various forms, such as lines or points.
-Our focus is on point defects, as other types of singularities incur a large amount of energy.

-\selectlanguage{american} To describe what these point defects are, we use polar coordinates $\left(r,\alpha\right)$ on the plane, having the origin placed at a point defect\foreignlanguage{english}{.
-Additionally, we rotate the sphere such that $\hat{\mathbf{n}}$ points to the north pole at this origin}.
-When this point is encircled, the angle $\chi\left(r,\alpha\right)$ must satisfy

-for every $r_{0}$ and $\alpha_{0}$, where $k$ is an integer resembling the winding number.
-The magnetization texture around such a point forms a $k$-to-$1$ mapping from the plane to the sphere.

-Not every integer $k$ can describe the magnetization texture around a point in the system.
-Specifically, assuming an area-preserving map, non-positive values ($k\leq0$) are excluded because the Jacobian of the mapping cannot be strictly positive around them.
-Additionally, $k=1$ does not represent the spin texture of a defect but rather a regular $1$-to-$1$ texture, observed around almost all points.
-Therefore, we define point defects as the $k\geq2$ points.